firecmsco/firecms/website/docs/collections/text_search.md

 `FirebaseCMSApp` component (or `useFirestoreDataSource` if you are building a custom app).
 Typically, you will want to index your entities in some external solution, such as Algolia.
 For this to work you need to set up an AlgoliaSearch account and manage the indexing of your documents.

-There is a full backend example included in the code, which indexes documents with Cloud Functions.
+There is a full backend
+example included in the source code, which indexes documents with Cloud Functions.
+There is also a Firebase extension for the very same purpose.

+:::note
-:::note Find all the available props for `FirebaseCMSApp` [here](./api/functions/firebasecmsapp)
+Find all the available props
+for `FirebaseCMSApp` [here](./api/functions/firebasecmsapp)
 :::